Master of Science in Nutrition (MScN)

 A detailed look at immunological effects of food allergies and intolerances, including potential symptoms, diagnosis, and treatment options to reduce health implications.

-Research and Cooking of Therapeutic Diets (LAB) 2 credits – elective
+Therapeutic Diets: Research and Cooking (LAB) 2 credits – elective

-A comprehensive examination of commonly prescribed therapeutic diets including the Mediterranean, Paleo, anti-inflammatory, Blood type, and vegetarian/vegan diets.
-Nutrition fundamentals, current research, popular media views, and hands-on cooking of each diet will be thoroughly explored.
+A comprehensive examination of commonly prescribed therapeutic diets including the DASH, Mediterranean, Paleo, anti-inflammatory, gluten-free and casein-free diets.
+Nutrition fundamentals, current research and popular media views will be thoroughly explored.
+Hands-on preparation sessions provide practical experience with each diet .

 An examination of popular diets, how they are marketed and suggested to work for weight loss and metabolic issues.